weina1117/weina1117.github.io/_posts/2016-12-12-Inside-the-JVM.md

 -------------------------------

-A java virtual machine is the abstract specifications since we can not see this machine, it exist in the memory of the computor, but it is so called a virtual computer platform, which consist of either all software or a combination of hardware and software.
+A java virtual machine is the abstract specifications since we can not see this machine, it exist in the memory of the computer, but it is so called a virtual computer platform, which consist of either all software or a combination of hardware and software.
 Each java application runs inside a runtime instance of some concrete implementation of the abstract specification of the java virtual machine.